versoindustries/verso-backend/README.md

 ## Future Plans

 The goal with the Verso Backend is to open community support to actively build with our founder, Michael B. Zimmerman, and create a new Python based cms for businesses.

--
-- **Marketplace**: The ability to buil
+We are still working out the architecture and structure, we will be sharing a more solid vision here in the next few days.
+Documentation needs to be parsed through, still a few decisions to make.
+This already breaks down quite a few barriers and offers a faster website option, on heroku it's only $7/month.

 ## Contributing